 Sometimes it’s hard to know to where to turn when you’re worried about your child.
 We work with young Londoners who are affected by, or at risk of violence and exploitation.
 Together we find a way to help them feel and stay safe.

-We also have dedicated family workers who can work with you on a one to one basis, to build your confidence and give you the skills to protect your children from harm.
+We also have Family & Community workers who can work with you on a one to one basis, to build your confidence and give you the skills to protect your children from harm.

 Visit our young Londoners and their families page to find out more.